Slack for executives

 Engage with employees by adding emoji reactions to their messages and updates.
 A quick thumbs up in response to a project milestone or personal celebration is a fun and easy way to stay connected. 👍

 Be sure to join any social channels for hobbies or subjects that interest you!
 Slack offers plenty of ways to connect with members and build relationships across departments and roles.

 Statsbot makes it easy to monitor business by pulling your analytic dashboards into Slack.
 Track Google Analytics, New Relic, and Mixpanel without having to login and switch between multiple platforms.

 Cisco Spark Meeting Notes

-Cisco Spark Meeting Notes connects your Google or Office 365 calendar to Slack to give you all your important meeting information.
-This app will help you prepare for your day with a daily snapshot of your upcoming meetings, and by sending you a direct message prior to each meeting that includes the agenda and attendee information.
+Cisco Spark Meeting Notes connects your Google or Office 365 calendar to Slack.
+Get a snapshot of your daily agenda and receive a direct message prior to each event.

-💡 Explore more apps for executives in our App Directory.
+💡 Explore apps for executives in our App Directory.